StvnWthrsp/wordpress-autoblogger/README.md

 * Generate a featured image
 * Upload the post to your Wordpress

-I suggest setting the following variables in a `.env` file.
+The following environment variables must be set.
+I suggest using a `.env` file.
 You can also set system environment variables.

 * OPENAI_API_KEY
-* STABILITY_API_KEY
+* STABILITY_API_KEY (optional, only if you want to generate images.
+See "Usage" below.)
 * WORDPRESS_USERNAME
 * WORDPRESS_PASSWORD
 * WORDPRESS_URL

 This project is still in early development and the prompts need refinement.
 The ultimate goal is to produce content with high-quality SEO.

+## Usage

+CAUTION: This will generate multiple posts and can get expensive.
+You might also hit rate limiting problems.

+Basic usage:
+`python3 main.py --topic menswear`

+If you would like to include a featured image on the post, use the `-i/--image` flag:
+`python3 main.py -i --topic menswear`